 In more than 150 concerts presented by the Sacred Music in a Sacred Space series from 1989 to 2011, Kent Tritle conducted the Choir and Orchestra of St. Ignatius Loyola in a broad repertoire of sacred works, from Renaissance masses and oratorio masterworks to premieres by notable living composers, earning praise for building the choir and the concert series into one of the highlights of the New York concert scene.
 From 1996 to 2004, Tritle was Music Director of the Emmy-nominated Dessoff Choirs.
 Kent hosted “The Choral Mix with Kent Tritle,” a weekly program devoted to the vibrant world of choral music, on New York’s WQXR from 2010 to 2014.

 As an organ recitalist, Kent Tritle performs regularly in Europe and across the United States; recital venues have included the Leipzig Gewandhaus, the Zurich Tonhalle, the Church of St. Sulpice in Paris, Dresden’s Hofkirche, King’s College at Cambridge, Westminster Abbey, and St. Vitus Cathedral in Prague.
-With the Philharmonic he has performed Saint-Saëns’s Organ Symphony conducted by Lorin Maazel, Andrew Davis, Antonio Pappano, and David Robertson, and recorded Brahms’s Ein Deutsches Requiem, Britten’s War Requiem and Henze’s Symphony No. 9, all conducted by Kurt Masur, as well as the Grammy-nominated Sweeney Todd conducted by Andrew Litton.
-He is featured on the DVDs The Organistas and Creating the Stradivarius of Organs
+As the organist of the New York Philharmonic, he has performed Saint-Saëns’s “Organ” Symphony conducted by Lorin Maazel, Andrew Davis, Antonio Pappano, David Robertson, and Stéphane Denève, and recorded Brahms’s Ein Deutsches Requiem, Britten’s War Requiem and Henze’s Symphony No. 9, all conducted by Kurt Masur, as well as the Grammy-nominated Sweeney Todd conducted by Andrew Litton.
+He is featured on the DVDs The Organistas and Creating the Stradivarius of Organs.
+Kent is also the featured soloist with the All-Star Orchestra in season six of that American Public Television series, in a performance of Saint-Saëns’s “Organ” Symphony led by Gerard Schwarz.

 Kent is the 2020 recipient of Chorus America’s Michael Korn Founders Award for Development of the Professional Choral Art.
 Other recent honors include the 2017 Distinguished Achievement Award from Career Bridges and the 2016 President’s Medal for Distinguished Service from the Manhattan School of Music.
 Kent is on the advisory boards of the Choral Composer/Conductor Collective (C4) and the Clarion Music Society, and was the 2016 honoree at Clarion’s annual gala.